tobias-barakaa/what-happens-when/README.rst

 - This interrupt notifies the currently focused application of a 'key pressed' event.

+// continuation
+In the case of Virtual Keyboard (as in touch screen devices):

+When the user puts their finger on a modern capacitive touch screen, a tiny amount of current gets transferred to the finger.
+This completes the circuit through the electrostatic field of the conductive layer and creates a voltage drop at that point on the screen.
+The screen controller, also known as the touch controller, detects this change in voltage and raises an interrupt reporting the coordinates of the keypress.

+Once the touch controller registers the touch event, it sends the touch coordinates (X and Y) to the mobile operating system (OS).

+The mobile OS, such as Android or iOS, then interprets these touch coordinates and identifies the virtual keyboard element that was pressed.

+The OS notifies the currently focused application of a press event in one of its GUI elements, which, in this case, is the virtual keyboard application's button corresponding to the pressed key.

+The virtual keyboard application, upon receiving this notification, can then raise a software interrupt or event to send a 'key pressed' message back to the OS.

+This interrupt notifies the currently focused application (e.g., a web browser, text editor, or any other app) of a 'key pressed' event.
+The application can then handle this event and respond accordingly, such as by inserting the corresponding character into a text field or triggering a specific action.

 Interrupt fires [NOT for USB keyboards]
 ---------------------------------------